-Prenatal yoga is one of the parts that is nearly generally recommended by those who have tried it, yet many women are hesitant to begin an exercise regimen while their bodies are undergoing so many changes.
-We answer some of the most frequently asked questions regarding prenatal yoga.
+Prenatal yoga is one of the parts that is nearly generally recommended by those who have tried it.
+Yet, many women are hesitant to begin an exercise regimen while their bodies are undergoing so many changes.
+Therefore, we answer some of the most frequently asked questions regarding prenatal yoga.

 Yoga has several physical, emotional, and spiritual advantages for pregnant women.
 In a word, Pre-Natal Yoga is intended to provide you with a toolbox of strategies and tactics for coping with your pregnancy, childbirth, and even the difficult days, weeks, and months following your baby's birth.
 People who do Prenatal Yoga are better prepared to deal with the baby's delivery and the healing period afterward.